 Format: This is a five-week program in Summer Session 1 2022.
 The first two weeks of the program will utilize remote instruction.
-Weeks 3 and 4 will be the intensive in-person, on-site experience in Santa Cruz, CA, with daily activity six days each week.
+Weeks 3 and 4 will be the in-person, on-site experience in Santa Cruz, CA, July 10 – July 23.
 Week 5 will conclude in remote format when final assignments and exams will be due.

 Travel and Lodging: Students can either meet at UC San Diego and travel together by van to Santa Cruz or meet directly in Santa Cruz.
 At the conclusion of the two-week Santa Cruz program, students can either travel by van back to UC San Diego or depart directly from UC Santa Cruz.
 During the program, the group will lodge and dine together on the campus of UC Santa Cruz and commute together between the campus and the partner locations.